-(1) Glomeraceae exhibited significantly higher (p < 0.0001) spore counts than Gigasporaceae across all climate and seasonal conditions, with the largest differences observed in mid-summer.
+While evaluating AMF functional groups (Glomeraceae and Gigasporaceae) Glomeraceae exhibited significantly higher (p < 0.0001) spore counts compared to Gigasporaceae across all climate and seasonal conditions, with the largest differences observed in mid-summer (Figure 5, Suppl.
+Figure 4 and 5).
 These findings suggest that Glomeraceae is more abundant in terms of spore production than Gigasporaceae, consistently in all seasons and across both climate periods.

-(2) The impact of climate on overall spore counts for Glomeraceae and Gigasporaceae across seasons reveals that climate change had minimal effect on overall spore production for both fungal types (Figure 5).
-The effect of seasons is not visible in this test as seasons are not evaluated individually.

-(3) Seasonal variations had a pronounced effect on spore production, particularly for Glomeraceae.
-In 2013-2018, Glomeraceae exhibited significantly (p < 0.05) higher spore counts in mid-summer compared to early- and late-autumn, indicating a seanonal peak in spore production.
+While analyzing the impact of climate on overall AMF spore abundance for Glomeraceae and Gigasporaceae across climates within each season, climate change showed minimal effect on overall spore production for both fungal types (Figure 5, Suppl.
+Figure 4 and 5).
+A key finding are the seasonal variations that have a pronounced effect on spore production, particularly of Glomeraceae.
+In 2013-2018, Glomeraceae exhibited significantly (p < 0.05) higher spore counts in mid-summer compared to early- and late-autumn, indicating a seasonal peak in spore production.
 However, by 2040, this effect diminished, with no significant (p > 0.05) seasonal differences observed.
-This shift reflects a response to climate change, leading to a reduction in the pronounced mid-summer peak observed in 2013-2018, pointing towards a change in the seasonal dynamics of Glomeraceae- that is an even distribution across the growing season by 2040.
+This shift reflects a response of AMF spores to climate change, leading to a reduction in the pronounced mid-summer peak observed in 2013-2018, pointing towards a change in the seasonal dynamics of Glomeraceae- that is an even distribution across the growing season by 2040.
 On the other hand, Gigasporaceae demonstrated already a stable spore distribution across seasons in both climate years, suggesting that this family's spore production is less influenced by seasonal changes.